EPCCed/archer2-intro-package/_episodes/01-connecting.md

 * `scp`: The standard way to transfer small to medium amounts of data off ARCHER2 to any other location
 * `rsync`: Used if you need to keep small to medium datasets synchronised between two different locations
-* *Globus Online*: Used to transfer large amounts of data to other sites which are Globus Online enabled

 More information on data transfer mechanisms can be found in the ARCHER2 User and Best Practice Guide: